Efficiency And Productivity | How To Concentrate Better?

 Clear your mind again and continue what’s left of your 10 minutes.

-Then come back tomorrow and try to spend more of uninterrupted concentration.
+Then come back tomorrow and try to spend more time of uninterrupted concentration.

 Another added benefit of this exercise is that you’ll see an improvement in your emotional and psychological state.
 Both of which will help you work smart!

 Reading With Music Or TV Playing In The Background